philflex2020/integration_tools/doc/GherkinPickler.md

  Enter a command (help is good) :
  ```

-in addition each command has a -help option showing examples of the use of that command.
+In addition each command has (or will have) a -help option showing examples of the use of that command.

 ```
  Enter a command (help is good) :run -help